 Situated on the Greenwich Peninsula, The O2 InterContinental has a rather nice spa that has recently launched a new signature treatment designed to restore the mind, body and soul.
 The Meridian Time RItual is a pampering holistic experience to stimulate the body's natural healing capacity and incorporates body brushing, a marine mask wrap followed by a scalp massage and facial to help you really switch off and reconnect with yourself.
 Post-treatment head to the calming relaxation lounge, which is ideal for some extended mindfulness practise.

 Bhuti is a brand new eco wellbeing centre and members club in the heart of Richmond, which offers mindfulness classes and workshops all dedicated to recalibrating Londoners' mindsets.
 There's space to chill out and practise among like-minded people, plus there's yoga, pilates and an extensive holistic treatment menu using organic natural products should you wish to treat yourself.
 As a bonus, there's a vegan cafe to refuel after all your hard work.

 The Mindfulness Project

 London's first secular space devoted to mindfulness is this community hub in Fitzrovia.
 Set in a calm, understated eighteenth-century townhouse on Fitzroy Square gardens, the centre is home to a selection of mindfulness experts ready to support your practise in mindfulness or meditation.
-Once again, there is an eight-week course available here where you can learn to deal with stress better through mindfulness, providing relaxation and maybe even help with further mental or physical health issues.
+There is an eight-week course available where you can learn to deal with stress better through mindfulness, providing relaxation and maybe even help with further mental or physical health issues.